mslhii/offlinetwitter/README.md

 The current version as is tests SMS functionality and integration into the UI.

+V1 Features added:
+SMS sorting by notifications/actual texts
+UI implementation to mimic Twitter

 V1 Features to be added:
-SMS sorting by notifications/actual texts
 Messages implementation needs to be finished
-UI implementation to mimic Twitter
+SMS Reception listeners for updates
+More polished UI

 V2 Features to be added:
 Internal SQLite DB to store SMS to be used (also as a backup copy of SMS data)